mobweb/MobWeb_UpdateStockStatus/README.md

 # MobWeb_UpdateStockStatus extension for Magento

-A simple Magento extension that automatically sets a product's `Is in Stock` attribute to `true` if the product's stock is greater than 0.
-If the product is a simple product, it also updates the parent configurable product's stock status.
+A simple Magento extension that checks a simple product's stock quantity upon saving and updates its stock status.
+If the simple product belongs to a parent configurable product, the extension also checks the stock quantities of the other associated simple products, and updates the stock status of the parent configurable product accordingly.

 ## Installation